activescott/sheetmonkey-extension/README.md

 ### Scripts ###
 Your scripts are just plain JavaScript that will run in a sandboxed frame.
-You initialize your plugin by calling `SheetMonkeyHost.init` and passing in the pluginId (must be the same one found in your manifest) and a commandHandler to receive events about your commands.
+You initialize your plugin by calling `SheetMonkeyHost.init` and passing in the pluginID (must be the same one found in your manifest) and a commandHandler to receive events about your commands.

 See [sheetmonkey-plugins](https://github.com/activescott/sheetmonkey-plugins) for examples.